Political Geography and the Spatial Allocation of Economic Activity: Evidence from China’s Anti-Corruption Campaign

-Rent-Seeking and the Spatial Allocation of Economic Activity: Evidence from China’s Anti-Corruption Campaign (2023)
+Political Geography and the Spatial Allocation of Economic Activity: Evidence from China’s Anti-Corruption Campaign (2025)

 Abstract

-We show direct evidence of the distortionary effects of rent-seeking activities, by studying the impact on Beijing’s restaurant sector of China’s 2012 anti-corruption campaign, which placed strict limits on lavish spending by public officials.
-We find that restaurants located closer to government offices experienced a relative decline in consumer demand.
-We further show that the spatial distribution of establishments became less concentrated around government offices, compared to before the campaign.
-Our results underscore the influence of rent-seeking activities on the prior spatial distribution of the restaurant sector, suggesting that they distort economic outcomes beyond industries targeted by the rent-seeking itself.
+We show evidence of how political geography directly shapes real economic outcomes, by studying the spatial impact on Beijing’s restaurant sector of China’s 2012 anti-corruption campaign, which placed strict limits on lavish spending by public officials.
+Restaurants located closer to government offices experienced a relative decline in consumer demand.
+The post-campaign distribution of establishments was less spatially concentrated around government offices and had a smaller presence of high-end restaurants than before the campaign.
+Our results underscore the role of political geography as a potent, spatially concentrated driver of demand, and its influence on the configuration of economic activities.